openspyrit/spyrit/README.md

 [![Docs](https://readthedocs.org/projects/spyrit/badge/?version=master&style=flat)](https://spyrit.readthedocs.io/en/master/)

 # SPyRiT
-SPyRiT is a [PyTorch](https://pytorch.org/)-based toolbox for deep image reconstruction.
-While SPyRiT was originally designed for single-pixel image reconstruction, it can solve any linear reconstruction problem.
+SPyRiT is a `PyTorch <https://pytorch.org/>`_-based deep image reconstruction package primarily designed for single-pixel imaging.

 # Installation
 The spyrit package is available for Linux, MacOs and Windows.
 We recommend to use a virtual environment.